 We showed that in the fast kinetics case, the pure conduction part $\mathbf{K}^{\text{cond}}$ of the effective thermal conductivity is influenced by the presence of water vapor and its latent heat.
-Therefore, the definition of $\mathbf{K}^{\text{cond}}$ given by Sturm and Johnson (1992).
-415 i.e. that it is "the hypothetical conductivity in the absence of any vapor transport", should be clarified to emphasize that $\mathbf{K}^{\text{cond}}$

-- corresponds to the pure conduction occurring through the ice and pore spaces, but in response to the actual microscopic thermal gradients that are influenced by the latent heat effects.
+Therefore, the definition of $\mathbf{K}^{\text{cond}}$ given by Sturm and Johnson (1992), i.e., that it is "the hypothetical conductivity in the absence of any vapor transport", should be clarified to emphasize that Kcond corresponds to the pure conduction occurring through the ice and pore spaces but in response to the actual microscopic thermal gradients that are influenced by the latent heat effects.
 Furthermore, the dependence of the pure conduction part on temperature is different from what would be expected from variations of the ice and air thermal conductivity only.
-This means that under the fast kinetics hypothesis a strong two-way coupling exists between heat conduction and water vapor transport, and the heat - 420 conduction process cannot be fully considered without latent heat processes.
-One should therefore be careful when treating heat conduction as decoupled from vapor transport (e.g. Calonne et al., 2011; Riche and Schneebeli, 2013).
+This means that under the fast kinetics hypothesis a strong two-way coupling exists between heat conduction and water vapor transport, and the heat conduction process cannot be fully considered without latent heat processes.
+One should therefore be careful when treating heat conduction as decoupled from vapor transport (e.g., Calonne et al., 2011; Riche and Schneebeli, 2013).
 While this approximation is justified if the effects of latent heat are small, one should be aware of the potential limit of this approximation.
-Finally, in such a case it is not possible to experimentally decouple the measurement of $\mathbf{K}^{\text{cond}}$ from $\mathbf{K}^{\text{vap}}$ by performing measurements at low temperature (where $\mathbf{K}^{vap} \simeq 0$ ).
-The inferred value of $\mathbf{K}^{cond}$ at low-temperature does not hold at higher temperatures. - where the effect of latent heat is no longer negligible and thus impacts $\mathbf{K}^{\text{cond}}$ .
-A similar conclusion was reached by Moyne 425 et al. (1988) for the thermal conductivity of humid tri-phasic medium.
+Finally, in such a case it is not possible to experimentally decouple the measurement of $\mathbf{K}^{cond}$ from $\mathbf{K}^{vap}$ by performing measurements at low temperature (where $\mathbf{K}^{\text{vap}} \simeq 0$ ).
+The inferred value of Kcond at low-temperature does not hold at higher temperatures, at which the effect of latent heat is no longer negligible and thus has an impact on $\mathbf{K}^{\text{cond}}$ .
+A similar conclusion was reached by Moyne et al. (1988) for the thermal conductivity of a humid triphasic medium.

-Conclusions 5
+5 Conclusions

-- This paper investigates the effective thermal conductivity of snow and its relationship to the diffusion of water vapor and its 430 associated latent heat.
+This paper investigates the effective thermal conductivity of snow and its relationship to the diffusion of water vapor and its associated latent heat.
 Using theory, we show that the kinetics of the sublimation and deposition processes at the ice surfaces plays a significant role on the transport of heat in snow.
-In particular, if the kinetics is slow we recall that snow can be treated as an inert medium and that heat transport only occurs through conduction in the ice and in the air.
-In contrast, if the kinetics is fast vapor transport and latent heat effects become an integral part of heat transport, and the effective thermal conductivity of snow is composed of a purely conductive term and a term proportional to the water vapor diffusivity.
-Moreover, we show - that under the latter hypothesis there is a simple linear relationship between the effective diffusion coefficient of water vapor in 435 snow and the effective thermal conductivity.
-Since the effective thermal conductivity of snow rarely exceeds $0.5 \text{ W K}^{-1} \text{ m}^{-1}$ . we conclude that under fast kinetics the normalized effective diffusion coefficient of water vapor ranges between 1 to about 0.80 for most seasonal snow.
+In particular, if the kinetics is slow, we recall that snow can be treated as an inert medium and that heat transport only occurs through conduction in the ice and in the air.
+In contrast, if the kinetics is fast, vapor transport and latent heat effects become an integral part of heat transport, and the effective thermal conductivity of snow is composed of a purely conductive term and a term proportional to the water vapor diffusivity.
+Moreover, we show that under the latter hypothesis there is a simple linear relationship between the effective diffusion coefficient of water vapor in snow and the effective thermal conductivity.
+Since the effective thermal conductivity of snow rarely exceeds $0.5 \,\mathrm{W}\,\mathrm{K}^{-1}\,\mathrm{m}^{-1}$ , we conclude that under fast kinetics the normalized effective diffusion coefficient of water vapor ranges between 1 and about 0.80 for most seasonal snow.